-Most rianths are the result of combining human genes with those of other mammals (this is due to issues of genetic compatibility).
-The Imtonasi are a small clade with features of both humans and arachnids.
+Most rianths are the result of combining human traits with those of other mammals (since the genetic modifications involved are relatively minor and often merely cosmetic).
+The Imtonasi are a human clade with features which recall those of certain arachnids, especially spiders.

 Samuel Butler was North American rather than African — historians disagree on which nation he was from — but he was of African descent.
 He was also one of the early superbrights, and his field of expertise was biology with a specialty in genetics.
 Butler personally "debugged" the experimental genome section by section.
 His advanced intellect allowed him to identify changes which were themselves unstable or that caused instability in other genes.
 The finished genome passed simulation just 14 months later and progressed to in vitro trials.
 The first births followed within 11 months.
 Butler named the new species Mtoto Anansi (mmm-TOE-toe ah-NAHN-see) after a beloved trickster hero from African folklore.
 The current name is the result of many centuries of linguistic drift.